awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 After you've identified your EC2\-Classic instance, you can create an AMI from it\.

 **To create a Windows AMI**
-For more information, see [Creating a custom Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Creating_EBSbacked_WinAMI.html)\.
+For more information, see [Create a custom Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Creating_EBSbacked_WinAMI.html)\.

 **To create a Linux AMI**
 The method that you use to create your Linux AMI depends on the root device type of your instance, and the operating system platform on which your instance runs\.
-To find out the root device type of your instance, go to the **Instances** page, select your instance, and look at the information in the **Root device type** field in the **Description** tab\.
+To find out the root device type of your instance, go to the **Instances** page, select your instance, and on the **Storage** tab \(new console\) or **Description** tab \(old console\), look at the information in the **Root device type** field\.
 If the value is `ebs`, then your instance is EBS\-backed\.
 If the value is `instance-store`, then your instance is instance store\-backed\.
 You can also use the [describe\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) AWS CLI command to find out the root device type\.

 The following table provides options for you to create your Linux AMI based on the root device type of your instance, and the software platform\.